DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book_with_cites.md

   have to magically generate awareness from neurons; it simply has to tune into it.

-## The Interface Mechanism: Player and NPC
+## The Interface Mechanism: Player and Autopilot

 This led to the final piece of the technical puzzle: the interface itself.

-- **The NPC (Non-Player Character)**: This is my programmed personality, the collection of automated thoughts, emotions, and patterns I’ve been investigating.
+- **The Autopilot**: This is my programmed personality, the collection of automated thoughts, emotions, and patterns I’ve been investigating.
   It’s the character being played, not the player.
 It’s the part of the system that runs on the brain’s local hardware.
-- **The Player**: This is the awareness that can step back and observe the NPC’s patterns.
+- **The Player**: This is the awareness that can step back and observe the Autopilot’s patterns.
 This is what seems to be operating the interface—the consciousness that can choose to override automatic programming.
-- **The Integration Process**: The goal of all this work is to optimize the interface between the Player and the NPC.
-Manual Override is the Player consciously operating the interface, rather than letting the NPC’s programming run on autopilot.
+- **The Integration Process**: The goal of all this work is to optimize the interface between the Player and the Autopilot.
+Manual Override is the Player consciously operating the interface, rather than letting the Autopilot’s programming run on autopilot.

 **Me:** “So you’re saying my entire journey of developing consciousness has been… learning to use better controls?”